tswarmLCCC/COSC-1030-Fall-2024-Testing-Documentation-and-Versioning/README.md

 Stay up-to-date: Update your documentation as your code evolves.
 Use tools: Consider using tools like Doxygen to generate documentation automatically from your code's comments.

+Markdown is a great formatting langauge to learn for documenation, and almost every modern stack supports it (including GitHub!).
+A great getting started guide on markdown can be found at https://www.markdownguide.org/basic-syntax/

 ## Understanding Version Control

 Version control systems (VCS) are essential tools for managing changes to your code over time.
 They allow you to: